vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 I completed my checkout at 5:47 PM.
 I should have received a digital receipt by email but haven't yet received it.

+## Update to my protocols after achieving "fully vaccinated" status

+See [2021-07-10: COVID ongoing precautions update](2021-07-10-covid-ongoing-precautions-update.md).

+## Sunday July 11

+In the afternoon I went to the Laundry Room (Golden Bear), a laundromat on San Pablo Avenue, to do my heavy laundry.
+I was in the place between around 1:55 PM and 2:25 PM.
+I wore a KN95 mask while indoors but not for any of the journey.

+This will probably be my last laundromat trip for a while, since a new laundry machine has now been installed in my apartment building.